Topical Photodynamic Therapy (PDT)

 - It is possible to introduce the light sensitive drug into the body by injection, but it is more usual for surface skin cancers lesions to be treated using cream in conjunction with light therapy

-PDT is the preferred treatment for thin skin cancers as it does not involve surgery and therefore there is far less risk of scarring.
+Photodynamic therapy is a popular treatment for thin skin cancers as it does not involve surgery and therefore there is less risk of scarring.
 It is particularly useful for larger areas of skin cancer or in cases where there is a close grouping of cancerous or pre-cancerous cells.

 Photodynamic therapy is also less stressful for the patient as there is no surgery involved and the procedure can be done as an outpatient without the need for a general anaesthetic or an overnight stay.